anorgan/onfleet-client/README.md

 ## Licence

-OnFleet PHP API client is licensed under the MIT License - see the LICENSE file for details
+Onfleet PHP API client is licensed under the MIT License - see the LICENSE file for details